phoenixframework/phoenix_guides/A_up_and_running.md

 $ mix phoenix.start
 ```

-By default Phoenix accepts request at port 4000, so if we point our favorite web browser at [http://localhost:4000](http://localhost:4000), we should see the Phoenix Framework welcome page.
+By default Phoenix accepts requests on port 4000, so if we point our favorite web browser at [http://localhost:4000](http://localhost:4000), we should see the Phoenix Framework welcome page.

 ![Phoenix Welcome Page](/images/welcome-to-phoenix.png)